RESURGENT INDIA KNOWLEDGE SERIES PRESENTS

 ♦ Rentals to come under pressure.

-⇒ Infrastructure propelled the growth after great depression in early 40s.
+⇒ Infrastructure propelled the growth after the great depression in the early 40s.
 Real estate can be determined as a part of it.
 Real estate and construction stand second to agriculture in generating employment.
-Majority of the industry experts and bureaucrats are of the opinion that low hanging fruit that could engine the economy would be agriculture, construction and infrastructure- in which real estate can be classified.
+The majority of the industry experts and bureaucrats are of the opinion that low hanging fruit that could engine the economy would be agriculture, construction, and infrastructure- in which real estate can be classified.

-⇒ Despite of the market condition, if promoted correctly, can prove to be a great opportunity.
-However, loss of job can hinder the demand side of the asset but even that can be resolve if HFCs take open- minded approach to the situation.
+⇒ Despite the market condition, if promoted correctly, can prove to be a great opportunity.
+However, loss of a job can hinder the demand side of the asset but even that can be resolve if HFCs take open-minded approach to the situation.

 ⇒ The construction halted at the moment will kickstart with the return of the labor.
 The other challenge that may obstruct the pace is the supply chain of raw materials for construction for which CREDAI will have to take some crucial and prompt decisions.
 Cement and steel will not be a challenge.

-⇒ Cheaper capital made available to the developers will further enhance the growth of the sector and government are taking informed and educated decisions on it.
+⇒ Cheaper capital made available to the developers will further enhance the growth of the sector and the government is making informed and educated decisions on it.
 NBFC’s will also have to fall in the same line.

 ⇒ Real estate developers are bringing about internal change and honing their skills in terms of the way they have been looking at the procedures historically and viewing the situation with a critical eye to prepare themselves for the new opportunities in the face of disaster.

-⇒ Due to reduced interest rates, banks and HFCs can initiate a tectonic shift in country if cheaper capital is made available to the homebuyers which will not only change the real estate businesses but concurrently other stack of businesses closely associated with real estate.
-It will be interesting to see how government harvests this opportunity.
+⇒ Due to reduced interest rates, banks and HFCs can initiate a tectonic shift in-country if cheaper capital is made available to the homebuyers which will not only change the real estate businesses but concurrently another stack of businesses closely associated with real estate.
+It will be interesting to see how the government harvests this opportunity.

-⇒ To tide over the challenge of effect of looming slow turn in airlines and other sectors that coincide with real estate, RBI and ministry of finance has generally instructed PSU banks to extend additional 10-15% of working capital to businesses.
-NBFC’s lack liquidity but that can be routed if bank borrows via LTR and raise bonds for NBFCs and provide them cheaper money.
+⇒ To tide over the challenge of the effect of looming slow turn in airlines and other sectors that coincide with real estate, RBI and the ministry of finance have generally instructed PSU banks to extend an additional 10-15% of working capital to businesses.
+NBFC’s lack liquidity but that can be routed if a bank borrows via LTR and raise bonds for NBFCs and provide them cheaper money.
 No expectations of cash inflow for another 6 months from the customers.

 ⇒ Inventory that has been relevant in the market never stopped selling out and will continue to sell out.
 Stack of unsold inventory also includes high-end real estate, wrongly configured, wrongly priced real estate etc.